ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.growatt/README.md

 ### Read weather
 This data set contains the weather forecast.

+## Manage Objects
+Here you can define what should happen to each value (object) that is picked up by the inverter.
+There are a lot of values ​​that do not belong to your inverter.
+These can be removed here.
+Since there is no event with which the object list can be reloaded when saving.
+The update button must be used when save is pressed.

+### Normal
+The object remains, the value is updated.

+### Delete
+The object is deleted and the value loaded by the inverter is discarded.
+After the update, only the ID and the action are displayed because the object no longer exists.
+If you select normally, the object will be created again after saving.

+### No update
+The object remains, the values ​​from the inverter are discarded.

 -*-

 ## Changelog
+### 0.0.19 (05.02.2021)
+* (PLCHome) The data from the chart is removed.
+These were only available in a 5-minute grid.
+The performance can now be queried via the history.
+* (PLCHome) Objects of unselected data areas are now deleted.
+* (PLCHome) You can choose objects to be ignored or deleted.

 ### 0.0.18 (23.01.2021)
 * (PLCHome) wrong version info.